13 Best Kontakt Libraries for All Categories 2026

 • Built-In Mixer with Color Control

-Insert and send effects include dynamics, EQ, delay, and convolution reverb enabling you to place the ensemble in a virtual space without external plugins.
+Insert and send effects include dynamics, EQ, delay, and convolution reverb, enabling you to place the ensemble in a virtual space without external plugins.
 The Color control is a powerful multi-effect that transforms overall string timbre with a single knob, and presets range from subtle vintage warmth to more dramatic modulation effects.

 9. Native Instruments Spotlight Collection: East Asia – Best Ethnic Asia Instrument